2027 World Men's Handball Championship: Tickets

-Tickets will be released at 12:00 CET on 15 December 2025, after the 2025 World Women's Handball Championship final.
+Tickets were released at 12:00 CET on 15 December 2025, after the 2025 World Women's Handball Championship final.

-Logo reveal
+Logo unveiling

 On 3 November 2025, the logo was unveiled.
-The slogan for the tournament was also announced, with it being Where handball is alive.
+The slogan for the tournament was also announced, with it being "Where handball is alive".
 Mark Schober, CEO of the German Handball Federation, said the following:

-“With the 2027 World Championship, we want to revive the enthusiasm of the Winter Fairytale – with a tournament that inspires sporting excitement, connects emotionally, and showcases handball in all its facets, The arenas are places steeped in handball tradition.
-They stand for passion, closeness to the fans, and the special atmosphere that makes our sport so unique.”
+"With the 2027 World Championship, we want to revive the enthusiasm of the Winter Fairytale – with a tournament that inspires sporting excitement, connects emotionally, and showcases handball in all its facets, The arenas are places steeped in handball tradition.
+They stand for passion, closeness to the fans, and the special atmosphere that makes our sport so unique."

 Venues

-At the presentation during the IHF Council Meeting in Cairo, Egypt on 27 and 28 February 2020 the bid delegation presented eight venues.
-Six venues were ultimately announced in October 2024, with the opening match to be played in Munich and the final in Cologne.